 The Fund’s core objective is to create a safe environment for LGBT people in Russia by supporting local groups that can be effective at combatting discrimination and violence.
 Financial support will allow these groups to address cases of discrimination and violence, to ensure that victims have access to legal support, and to take these cases to court.
 The Fund will also provide support to Russian organizations that work for longer term, systemic change in the status and treatment of LGBT people in the country, through public education and advocacy.
 While initiatives based outside Russia are eligible for funding, those led by Russia-based LGBT groups will be treated with priority.
 Lobbying, grants to individuals, and capital expenses (such as the purchase of vehicles) are not eligible in accordance with U.S. law.

-Proposals can be received at firstname.lastname@example.org in any format, as long as they conform to the eligibility criteria, are in English, and include the information below in (ideally) a maximum three pages (plus budget):
+Proposals can be received at firstname.lastname@example.org in any format, as long as they conform to the eligibility criteria, are in English, and include the information below in (ideally) maximum three pages (plus budget):

-- a) Cover page/identification of the group: name, country, website, address, contact person, form of registration (e.g. organization or private company with a charity purpose; only registered legal entities can apply), and a list of staff and board members with names and positions in the applicant legal entity (if no staff, then names and roles of volunteers)
+a) Cover page/identification of the group: : name, country, website, address, contact person, form of registration (e.g. organization or private company with a charity purpose; only registered legal entities can apply), and a list of staff and board members with names and positions in the applicant legal entity (if no staff, then names and roles of volunteers)

-- b) Short description of the organization, including accomplishments, capacity to implement the proposed project (e.g. experience on the topic, relevant human resources, or institutional partners)
+b) Short description of the organization, , including accomplishments, capacity to implement the proposed project (e.g. experience on the topic, relevant human resources, or institutional partners)

-- e) Total budget (USD) with a breakdown in main categories of expenses, what amount is requested from the Russia Freedom Fund, and what amount is already raised and from whom (if applicable).
+e) Total budget (USD) with a breakdown in main categories of expenses, what amount is requested from the Russia Freedom Fund, and what amount is already raised and from whom (if applicable).

 Any questions before and after sending an application should be sent to the same email address.
-After a positive decision on the application, the following documents will be needed to sign a grant agreement: (provide the document in the original language with notes in English specifying which document it is (e.g. in the file name): articles of incorporation (or similar document), latest financial statements, EEO Policy (can be an internal approval of the sample policy provided below), organization annual budget, board list with affiliations, project staff list, date of fiscal year end.
+After a positive decision on the application, the following documents will be needed to sign a grant agreement: (provide the document in the original language with notes in English specifying which document it is, (e.g. in the file name): articles of incorporation (or similar document), latest financial statements (audited, if available), EEO Policy (can be an internal approval of the sample policy provided below), organization annual budget, board list with affiliations, project staff list, date of fiscal year end.

-Confidentiality: Grant applicants and grant recipients based in Russia will not be named in any communications that can reach the public.
+Confidentiality: grant applicants and grant recipients based in Russia will not be named in any communications that can reach the public.
 The projects funded will be described to the public to ensure transparency of the work of the RFF.

 Who makes grantmaking decisions?

-A committee made up of representatives from the world of philanthropy, including the Arcus Foundation and the Open Society Foundations, the Council for Global Equality, International Lesbian and Gay Association-Europe, and Russian representatives, acting in an individual capacity, who are deeply knowledgeable about the situation in Russia.
+A committee made up of representatives from the world of philanthropy, including the Arcus Operating Foundation and the Open Society Foundations, the Council for Global Equality, International Lesbian and Gay Association-Europe, and Russian representatives, acting in an individual capacity, who are deeply knowledgeable about the situation in Russia.

 Where is the Russia Freedom Fund housed?

-The Fund emerged from a series of convenings of Russian and other organizations hosted by the Arcus Foundation in New York, Washington D.C., and Los Angeles in September 2013.
+The Fund emerged from a series of convenings of Russian and other organizations hosted by the Arcus Operating Foundation in New York, Washington D.C., and Los Angeles in September 2013.
 The Fund is housed at the Arcus Operating Foundation, a tax-exempt organization registered in the State of New York, which bears ultimate legal responsibility for this Fund.
 The AOF will contribute staff and other costs for the operation of the Fund, so that 100 percent of the funds raised are spent as grants.